-Unfathomably long and bookended by the Andes and the Pacific, Chile stretches from the belly of South America to its foot, encompassing a surreal desert and vast glacial fields.
+Unfathomably long and sandwiched between the Andes and the Pacific, Chile stretches along the southern half of the west coast of South America, encompassing a surreal desert and vast glacial fields.

-Up north, the dazzling white Atacama salt flats represent its absolute natural counterpart.
-Whether one is intent on pedalling through the idyllic fjord landscapes of the Lake District, wandering in the evergreen Araucaria woods in the country’s centre, stargazing in the Elqui wine valley or viewing the Polynesian-esque Easter Island’s Moai heritage, Chile’s natural and cultural variety will leave one flabbergasted.
+Further north, the dazzling white Atacama salt flats represent its absolute natural counterpart.
+Whether you intend to pedal through the idyllic fjord landscapes of the Lake District, wander in the evergreen Araucaria woods in the country’s centre, stargaze in the Elqui wine valley or admire the Polynesian-esque Easter Island’s Moai heritage, Chile’s natural and cultural variety will leave you flabbergasted.

-Another thing that stands out is the enormous hospitality manifesting itself whether sharing maté tea in Patagonia, strolling through Valparaíso’s cultural hub or exploring the vibrant capital of Santiago.
+Another outstanding aspect is the enormous hospitality shown by the locals when sharing maté tea in Patagonia, strolling through Valparaíso’s cultural hub or exploring the vibrant capital of Santiago.